fullstack-hy2020/fullstack-hy2020.github.io/src/content/3/en/part3c.md

 const Note = mongoose.model('Note', noteSchema)
 ```

-To avoid authentication issues with the password variable in index.js, we need to create a .env file by running npm install dotenv in the command line.
+To avoid authentication issues with the password variable in index.js, we need to create a .env file by running <em>npm install dotenv</em> in the command line.
 Then, let's create the .env file in the root of your directory.
 In that file, you should place your URI:

 ```
 MONGODB_URI="mongodb+srv://fullstack:password@db.gwcmebp.mongodb.net/?retryWrites=true&w=majority&appName=db"